 VTN vans: Transportation for Veterans

-The volunteer transportation network (VTN) provides free van rides to and from Fort Worth VA Clinic to Veterans who don’t have other transportation options.
+The volunteer transportation network (VTN) provides free van rides to and from Fort Worth VA Clinic for Veterans who don’t have other transportation options.

 About VTN services:

-VTN van resources work with the Clinics and Veterans to provide transportation for Veterans to and from Fort Worth Outpatient clinic for scheduled medical appointments.
+VTN van resources work with our VA Clinics and Veterans to provide transportation to and from Fort Worth VA Clinic for scheduled medical appointments.
 Our volunteers transport Veterans throughout Tarrant County.
 Each month, between 100 and 500 Veterans receive VTN transportation.

 Arrange a ride

 To schedule a VTN van ride or find out more information about VTN availability in your area, contact the center for development and civic engagement office at 817-730-0401.

 Volunteer drivers provide transportation service on the following days: